 Cleaning our tools after each use will also help the longevity of each tool.
 If you are serious about cleaning them you can wash them with soap and warm water and then completely wipe dry.
 Never store the tools wet.
 Most people just wipe them down with a lightly oiled rag.

-After cleaning your tools it is wise to spray lightly with oil such as WD40 or some other tool oil.
-Make sure to wipe away any excess oil and keep the oil off of the handles.
+After cleaning your tools it is wise to use a lint-free cloth and wipe your tools with Camellia oil or some other tool oil.
+Make sure to wipe away any excess oil.
+This helps prevent rust.

 When storing our tools, make sure that they do not hit each other as this could potentially dull the blades of the tools.